Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 In java there are two exception types - Checked and Un-checked Exceptions.

 	1. Checked exceptions are the ones checked at compile time.
+	Eg of checked exceptions.

 	2. Unchecked exceptions are the ones that are not checked at compile time.
+	Eg of unchecked exceptions.